kashyapvad/nuel-take-home/NOTES.md

 ### KPIs Show Global Totals
 - KPIs intentionally show **all inventory**, not filtered results
-- This gives managers the full picture while drilling into details below
 - Filtered totals would be confusing when warehouse filter is applied

 ### Trends vs KPIs Separation